-Marie works at a retail store nearby.
-She’s a part-timer and mainly works evenings and weekends.
-She’s busy with her family life and doesn’t think really about her job in her free time.
-One Friday afternoon she comes into work to start her shift and a customer asks her if the Christmas campaign had begun, and if so, where she can find the products included.
-Marie has no idea.
+Marie is a part-timer and mainly works evenings and weekends.
+She's busy with her family life and doesn’t think much about her job in her free time.

-This is not an uncommon problem in retail.
-Maybe you’ve even experienced it yourself.
-And it results in two reactions that are both highly unwanted.
-First, Marie will be annoyed with management or her coworkers for not communicating the information she needs to do her job.
-And, second, the customer will be unhappy and likely to come away with the impression that the staff is untrained and unprofessional.
-In the worst case scenario, you lose both of them.
+This is not an uncommon problem in retail, and it can result in two reactions that are both highly undesirable.
+First, Marie will be annoyed with management or her coworkers for not telling her what she needs to do her job.
+Second, the customer will be unsatisfied and likely get the impression that the staff lacks training and professionalism.

-In retail, ill-trained and ill-informed staff, not to mention unengaged employees, are nonetheless in direct contact with your customers.
-These people have a direct effect on the customer experience.
-In today’s competitive market, one bad experience is all a customer needs to decide to go somewhere else.
+In retail, ill-trained and ill-informed staff have a direct, negative effect on the customer experience.
+In today's competitive market, one bad experience is all a customer needs to decide to go somewhere else.

-Bad internal communication has a butterfly effect in retail.
-All it takes is for one detail to be miscommunicated and consequently stores around the world lose clients.
 This effect is even more harmful in large companies with great diversity and a global presence.
 Different languages, time-zones, and hierarchies make spreading information even more difficult and complicated.
-And with frontline employees spending most of their time on the sales floor, opportunities for training and briefings are rare, if not completely neglected.

 Communication is the basis of the relationship your customers have with your brand, as well as the relationship you have with your employees.
-New developments like employee apps offer solutions that allow you to reach your people no matter where they are by communicating with them on a mobile channel that’s widely accepted and used: the smartphone.
+New developments like employee apps offer solutions that allow you to reach your people no matter where they are.
+Communication happens on a widely accepted and used mobile channel: the smartphone.

 70% of employees today don’t work at a desk.
 In order to reach everybody, especially in such a dispersed business as retail, communication has to go digital.
 These days, digital means mobile, and mobile means app.
 Putting news on the smartphones of your employees means having a wider reach than ever before, with the ability to communicate immediately with every one of your employees.
 This simply isn't possible on any other device.

 In addition, apps enable push notifications, a real game changer in internal communication.
-An app allows you to be directly connected with all of your locations while simultaneously enabling you to share specific details like shift plans or location specific news.
+An app allows you to directly connect with all of your locations while simultaneously enabling you to share specific details like shift plans or location specific news.

-How One Danish Kitchen Retailer Solved Their Communication Problems With Staffbase
+Case Study: How Danish Retailer Nettoline Solved Their Comms Problems With an Employee App

-Like many other big retailers, Nettoline faced an internal communication problem because their locations are spread out over several different countries and markets.
-Their distributed workforce no longer felt connected.
-The need for a good internal communications system arose in order to spread information on products, as well as sharing marketing, teaching, and training information.
+Like many other big retailers, Nettoline faced the internal communication challenge of multiple locations spread out over several different countries and markets.
+As they grew, their distributed workforce felt less and less connected and the need for a new internal comms platform arose in order to spread information on products, as well as sharing marketing, teaching, and training information.
 So they implemented their own branded employee app.

-Which kinds of problems lead Nettoline to Staffbase?
+Which kinds of problems led Nettoline to Staffbase?